 Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to CEQA Guidelines § 15064.5?
-The Project Site includes one developed parcel and two part 6152-002-021) is currently occupied by a child development of associated surface parking.
-The Proposed Project would in According to the Phase I ESA (See Appendix C), the existing designated as a historic resource.
-As discussed in the Phaschool from the 1990's through the 2020's.
-Prior, in the 1970 historic resources would be impacted by the redevelopment not cause a substantial adverse change in the significance of a occur. enter consist aclude the dog buildings wase I ESA, the building of the Project ting of three or emolition of the ere constructe he existing builtings were used to the three trees. ne-story build he existing b d in 1963, bu ldings were t as a church.
-I oposed Proje lings and buildings.
-It are not used as a No listed ect would b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEOA Guidelines § 15064-52
+The Project Site includes one developed parcel and two parts 6152-002-021) is currently occupied by a child development of associated surface parking.
+The Proposed Project would in According to the Phase I ESA (See Appendix C), the existing designated as a historic resource. ^{22,23} As discussed in the Phasechool from the 1990's through the 2020's.
+Prior, in the 1970 historic resources would be impacted by the redevelopment of cause a substantial adverse change in the significance of a occur. enter consist clude the do buildings wase I ESA, the so, the building of the Project ting of three or emolition of the ere constructe he existing buildings were used at Site.
+The Pro- ne-story build he existing b d in 1963, buildings were u as a church.
+I oposed Proje lings and ouildings.
+It are not used as a No listed ct would b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines § 15064.5?